Psychology

 In Australia, it is necessary to complete a four-year university degree plus two years of additional training[8] in order to attain a general registration in psychology meaning a person can then begin to practise as a psychologist.
 In order to become qualified in one of the specialised types of psychology, such as clinical psychology, a practitioner must undergo further education.[9]

-Benefits of psychology
+Benefits of Psychology

 Psychologists use science-based methods[10] to evaluate your mental health and suggest suitable strategies and techniques to help resolve the concern that is troubling you.
 Psychological treatment has been studied for its effectiveness in resolving a wide variety of mental health conditions,[11] including depression, anxiety and phobia, eating disorders, substance abuse, ADHD and borderline personality.